venkatmangudi/tally-wrapper/README.md

 * Provide an easy alternative to recording transactions in Tally manually
 * Allow storing and sequencing transactions during a network outage so that they can be transmitted when it is back up

-A mailing list has been created at https://groups.google.com/forum/#!forum/tally-wrapper-dev for the members to collaborate and discuss.
+**A mailing list has been created at https://groups.google.com/forum/#!forum/tally-wrapper-dev for the members to collaborate and discuss.
 Please apply to join that group and get started.
+I'll start adding team members from those that are active on that list.**